asift91/Manual_Migration/option1.md

     - The following image will give some idea on how the resources will be created.
     ![resourcesoverview](images-1/overview.PNG)

--   **Copy over the backup archive to the Controller Virtual Machine instance from the ARM deployment**

 -  **Controller Virtual Machine**
     - Login into this controller machine using any of the free open-source terminal emulator or serial console tools.